-

-Shu Puer "Wu Jin Gong Bing" (乌金贡饼) 2020 by Zhoushi: the shine of "Black Gold"
+Shu Pu'er "Wu Jin Gong Bing" (乌金贡饼) 2020 from Zhoushi: the radiance of "Black Gold"

-Wu Jin Gong Bing (乌金贡饼, Wūjīn gòng bǐng) translates as "Black Gold Tax (or Palace) Cake" - this name itself speaks of the high quality and premium nature of the tea.
-This shu pu-erh (熟普洱, Shú pǔ'ěr) was produced in 2020 by the Zhoushi factory (周氏, Zhōu shì) from raw materials collected in the Yunnan province and pressed into a classic 357-gram Bing Cha (饼茶, Bǐng chá) cake.
-The Zhoushi family brand presents this product, positioning it as a high-quality shu pu-erh.
+Wu Jin Gong Bing (乌金贡饼, Wūjīn gòng bǐng) translates as "Black Gold Tribute (or Palace) Cake"—a name that speaks volumes about the high quality and premium nature of this tea.
+This shu pu'er (熟普洱, Shú pǔ'ěr) was produced in 2020 by the Zhoushi factory (周氏, Zhōu shì) from raw materials harvested in Yunnan Province and pressed into a classic 357-gram Bing Cha (饼茶, Bǐng chá) cake.
+The Zhoushi family brand presents this product, positioning it as a high-quality shu pu'er.

 The name "Wu Jin Gong Bing" contains several important layers of meaning:

-- Gong Bing (贡饼, Gòng bǐng ): Literally "tax cake" or "palace cake".
+- Gong Bing (贡饼, Gòng bǐng ): Literally "tax cake" or "palace cake."
 Historically, the term "Gong Cha" (贡茶, Gòng chá) referred to tea supplied to the imperial court as tribute.
-In the modern context, "Gong Bing" or "Gong Ting" (宫廷 - palace) indicates the use of high-quality raw materials - tender, young leaves and a large number of golden tea buds (金芽 - jīn yá).
-Such tea is distinguished by its special softness, smoothness, sweetness and purity of taste.
+In the modern context, "Gong Bing" or "Gong Ting" (宫廷 - palace) refers to the use of high-quality raw materials – tender, young leaves and a large number of golden tea buds (金芽 - jīn yá).
+This tea is distinguished by its exceptional softness, smoothness, sweetness, and purity of flavor.

-- Wu Jin (乌金, Wūjīn ): Translated as "black gold".
-"Wu" (乌) refers to the deep, dark color of the tea itself (leaves and infusion), characteristic of shu pu'er.
-"Jin" (金 - gold) emphasizes the value of the product and hints at the presence of golden buds in the raw material, which give the tea not only taste, but also a beautiful appearance.
+- Wu Jin (乌金, Wūjīn ): Translated as "black gold," the "wu" (乌) refers to the deep, dark color of the tea itself (leaves and infusion), characteristic of shu pu'er. "jin" (金 - gold) emphasizes the product's value and hints at the presence of golden buds in the raw material, which impart not only flavor but also a beautiful appearance.

-Vintage 2020: the balance of youth and the beginning of maturity
+Vintage 2020: A Balance of Youth and the Beginning of Maturity

-The 2020 tea (approximately 4.5 years old) is at an interesting stage.
-It is aged enough to get rid of any possible harsh notes of fresh fermentation ("dui wei"), but still retains sufficient freshness and brightness of flavor.
-This age is often considered a good compromise for shu pu-erh - it is already pleasant to drink, but also has potential for further development.
+The 2020 tea (aged approximately 4.5 years) is at an interesting stage.
+It's aged enough to shed the potential harsh notes of fresh fermentation ("dui wei"), but still retains sufficient freshness and vibrant flavor.
+This age is often considered a good compromise for shu pu-erh—it's already pleasant to drink, but also has potential for further development.

 Appearance

-The classic 357-gram cake is a convenient and traditional form for storing and gradually drinking pu-erh.
-The surface of the cake looks attractive: a mixture of dark brown and black fermented leaves with a noticeable sprinkling of golden-red buds (Jin Ya).
-The pressing is moderate, allowing you to examine the raw material.
+The classic 357-gram cake is a convenient and traditional form for storing and gradually drinking pu-erh tea.
+The cake's surface is attractive: a mixture of dark brown and black fermented leaves with noticeable golden-red buds (Jin Ya).
+The pressing is moderate, allowing for a clear view of the raw material.

 Taste and aroma: smooth and sweet

 - Aroma: Clean, sweet, warm.
-Notes of dark chocolate, dates, caramel, fudge, light nutty or woody (sandalwood, old wood) tones.
+Notes of dark chocolate, dates, caramel, fudge, light nutty or woody undertones (sandalwood, aged wood).

-- Taste: Exceptionally smooth, soft, velvety, dense.
-Sweetness dominates – chocolate, date, caramel.
-Woody notes are noble and well integrated.
-Bitterness or astringency are practically absent.
+- Taste: Exceptionally smooth, soft, velvety, and dense.
+Sweetness dominates – chocolate, date, and caramel.
+Woody notes are refined and well-integrated.
+Bitterness or astringency are virtually absent.

 - Infusion: Thick, clear, rich chestnut color.